jsaunde5/Twitter_Sentiment/README.txt

 *** Problem 2 ***

-To run the program use the following command:
+To run the program use the following command (.py):
 $ python tweet_sentiment.py AFINN-111.txt output.txt

 The first argument should be the sentiment file